DavesCodeMusings/CloudPi/docs/maintain-system.md

 The command `sudo slapcat -n1` will dump the contents of the LDAP user database.
 This is where all the user accounts, groups, and associated password hashes are stored.
 Store the output in a file somewhere safe and you'll be able to reimport later if needed.

 ### DNS Zones
 The command `sudo rndc dumpdb -zones` will dump the contents of all configured DNS zones to a file.
-On Raspberry Pi OS 11 (Bullseye) that file path is _/var/cache/bind/named_dump.db_ It's a plain text file and can be read with any text editor.
+On Raspberry Pi OS 11 (Bullseye) that file's path is _/var/cache/bind/named_dump.db_ It's a plain text file and can be read with any text editor.
 It also contains a lot of comment lines.

 ### Certificate Authority
 The important file in the CA are already in plain text.
 You just need to keep them somewhere safe.
 Be sure to get all the files: the root certificate and key, the intermediate certificate and key, as well as any host certificates and keys you have issued.